Patrick Ssenjovu

-Patrick Ssenjovu is a film and theatre actor.
-He is additionally a film director and producer.
+Patrick Ssenjovu is a film and theatre actor, and a film director and producer.

 Career

 Theatre work

 At age fourteen Ssenjovu became the youngest member of Impact International, a dance and theatre troupe, performing throughout Europe and the United States, including Woza Albert!, a political-satire play.

 He then moved to New York City, where he became a member of the Great Jones Repertory Company and worked with such people as Meredith Monk, Ellen Stewart, Ping Chong and Seth Barish.
-Ssenjovu has performed at venues including La MaMa Experimental Theatre Club, Lincoln Center, the Ohio Theatre and the St. Anne's Warehouse, all four located in New York City; and the New Jersey Performing Arts Center, located in Newark, New Jersey.
+Ssenjovu has performed at venues including La MaMa Experimental Theatre Club, Lincoln Center, the Ohio Theatre and the St. Anne's Warehouse, all located in New York City; and the New Jersey Performing Arts Center, located in Newark, New Jersey.

 In 2000, he appeared as himself in Secret History, a theatre piece written and directed by Chong, at the Ohio Theatre.

 Film and video-game acting

-Ssenjovu appeared as Ibrahim Moshoeshoe in Game 6 (2005), a sport, comedy-drama film directed by Michael Hoffman; and Sydney Pollack’s The Interpreter (2005), a mystery-thriller, drama film directed by Sydney Pollack.
+Ssenjovu appeared as Ibrahim Moshoeshoe in Game 6 (2005), a sport, comedy-drama film directed by Michael Hoffman; and The Interpreter (2005), a mystery-thriller, drama film directed by Sydney Pollack.

-Additionally, he voice acted "Other Characters" in X-Men Origins: Wolverine (2009), a science-fiction, fantasy-action video game.
+Ssenjovu voice acted multiple characters in X-Men Origins: Wolverine (2009), a science-fiction, fantasy-action video game.

 Film producing and directing

-Ssenjovu produced and directed Awaken (2009), a short, drama film.
+Ssenjovu produced and directed Awaken (2009), a short drama film.